-Computer problems are the bane of any PC user’s existence.
+Computer problems are the banes of any PC user’s existence.
 Even the most stable and secure PC will have issues from time to time.

 And it doesn’t matter even if you just spent $2000 on that shiny new gaming rig, it happens anyway.

 Buggy software, substandard hardware, or even the occasional loose screw or broken wire can stop a PC, Wii, or PS4 in its tracks.

 Whatever the cause, hardware problems are a pain, bringing your fun to a standstill and potentially costing you a boatload of money if you aren’t familiar with how things work and have to take your machine to a repair facility.